Kickstarting the decarbonisation journey of the Southampton Industrial Area and the gas networks of the South of England.

 The decarbonisation of heat, industry and transport in a practical and affordable way will be critical in achieving net zero targets.

-Hydrogen has a pivotal role to play in our transition to a low-carbon economy.
-Its potential for lowering emissions from these sectors – and for creating sustainable jobs and economic growth – is significant, and at SGN we’re working on a number of national research projects to build and prove the case for hydrogen as the backbone of our net zero future.
+Hydrogen and CCS has a pivotal role to play in our transition to a low-carbon economy through its applications across multiple sectors and its potential to provide net zero energy storage.
+The creation of hydrogen economies in clusters of industry can create sustainable jobs and economic growth.
+At SGN, we’re working collaboratively with industry on a number of national research projects to build and prove the case for hydrogen as the backbone of our net zero future.

 Southampton emits around 2.6 million tonnes of CO2 from various sources, including industrial activities - the city is home to one of the UK’s largest and busiest ports - and customers connected to our gas network for heat.
 Our project will look at the potential for creating a hydrogen super-hub in the Port of Southampton, and developing a centre of excellence for hydrogen production and distribution on the south coast.

 The role that carbon capture, utilisation and storage (CCUS) can play in decarbonising the region will also be scrutinised.
 A scheme incorporating the technology could reduce emissions significantly, while local hydrogen production presents the opportunity to further decarbonise high-emissions sectors like shipping and industry.
 This study concluded in June 2021.

 On 8 December 2021, we announced the signing of an Memorandum of Understanding between SGN, ExxonMobil and GIG to explore the potential use of hydrogen and carbon capture to help reduce emissions in the Southampton industrial cluster.